What a recumbent trike is not

 Eric’s Simple Choice

-Speaking only for myself, there are not a lot of options because of back problems (Forestier’s Disease, entrenched Cervical, Thoracic and Lumbar vertebrae spondylosis), I am simply not able to use a standard bicycle.
-Sitting on a narrow seat and hunching forward on a standard upright bicycle is enough to cause major problems – and that is without getting into peddling the bike along.
-So, in short, it’s a simple choice when there is only one option.
+Speaking only for myself, there are not a lot of options because of back and neck problems (Forestier’s Disease, entrenched Cervical, Thoracic and Lumbar vertebrae spondylosis and calcification of the tissue around the spine becoming more stiff and painful with time), I am simply not able to use a standard bicycle.
+Sitting on a narrow seat and hunching forward on a standard upright bicycle is enough to cause major problems – and that is without getting into pedalling the bike along (waddling about).
+In short, it’s a simple choice when there is only one option.
 There are two places in the ‘outside world’ that I feel comfortable: one is weightless in the deep blue sea and the other is on my recumbent tadpole trike.

 If you have ever ridden a bicycle into a corner on the road that has a bit of gravel on it, and found that you back wheel, or worst front wheel, decides to go in a direction other than of your choosing, three wheels and a low centre of gravity again come into play.
 You have a greater chance on a tadpole recumbent (two wheels up front) of doing a 180/360 degree turn than falling off – and you’re still in your seat with no gravel rash.

 Now, it’s easy enough for me to ride out a distance, but then what about getting back home if all doesn’t stay well?
-Power assist.
+Power or electric assist (e-assist).

 Below is not me… but some days it feels a bit that way.